 “The equipment we used at DePaul is the same equipment I used in my first two reporting jobs.
 I was responsible for shooting and editing my own material so having that experience from DePaul—the skills I learned, plus having experience with the equipment—definitely helped me when applying for jobs.
 There isn't a lot of time for training in this industry so it was a benefit to my employer and me that I could hit the ground running in many areas.”

-student media such as The DePaulia newspaper, Good Day DePaul TV broadcast, Radio DePaul, and 14 East Magazine.
+student media such as The DePaulia newspaper, Good Day DePaul TV broadcast, Radio DePaul and 14 East Magazine.
 Our student media outlets were awarded over 15 major student journalism awards in 2016, including the prestigious Associated Collegiate Presses’ Newspaper Pacemaker Award for The DePaulia.

 The Center for Journalism Integrity and Excellence provides students and professionals with training, teaching, expertise and outreach efforts.
 The center was founded in 2016 to bridge gaps between the academic and professional worlds.
-Learn more about the center.